Management should constantly reappraise channels of distribution to make cost savings.

 A manufacturer using short channels is more likely to have high gross margins, but equally higher channel expenses.
 A manufacturer using longer channels will have relatively lower gross margins, coupled with lower channel expenses.

-To some extent a manufacturer’s choice of distributive intermediaries is governed the members in that channel.
-If members of the channel are strong (virtue of, say, their size), then it will be difficult for a manufacturer to go outside the established channel.
+To some extent a manufacturer’s choice of distributive intermediaries is governed by the members in that channel.
+If members of the channel are strong (by virtue of, say, their size), then it will be difficult for a manufacturer to go outside the established channel.

 Consideration must be given to how far the product is along the product life-cycle.
 A new concept or product just entering the life-cycle might need intensive distribution to start with to launch it on the market.
 As it becomes established it may be that after-sales service criteria become important, leading to a move to selective distribution, with only those dealers that are able to offer the necessary standard of after-sales service being allowed to sell the product.
 It would then be the case that only a select few distributors are needed in the early stages of the life-cycle.